bchao1/awesome-holography/README.md

 Unfortunately, iterative methods are inherently slow and thus not suitble for real-time CGH.

-### Data-driven (Learning-based) Methods
+### Learned Propagation Model Methods
+There are often mismatches between a ideal wave propagation model (e.g. ASM) with the actual physical display setup.
 A major focus in deep learning for CGH is using camera-in-the-loop (CITL) training to learn an accurate free space wave propagation and optical hardware model for holographic displays:

 - [Neural Holography with Camera-in-the-loop Training](https://www.computationalimaging.org/publications/neuralholography/) (*Peng et al. 2020 | SIGGRAPH, ACM*) is the first to use **camera-in-the-loop training (CITL)** to optimize a parameterized wave propagation model, where optical aberrations, SLM non-linearities, and etc are learned from data.
 A CNN is also proposed to synthesize 2D and 3D holograms in real-time.
 - [Neural 3D Holography: Learning Accurate Wave Propagation Models for 3D Holographic Virtual and Augmented Reality Displays](https://www.computationalimaging.org/publications/neuralholography3d/) (*Choi et al. 2021 | SIGGRAPH Asia, ACM*) uses two CNNs to directly model optical aberrations, SLM non-linearities, and etc, at the input plane and **multiple** target planes.
 The usage of two CNNs introduces more degrees of freedom than that of the parameterized propagation model proposed in Peng et al. 2020, such that higher quality 3D holograms can be achieved.
 - [Time-multiplexed Neural Holography: A Flexible Framework for Holographic Near-eye Displays with Fast Heavily-quantized Spatial Light Modulators](https://www.computationalimaging.org/publications/time-multiplexed-neural-holography/) (*Choi et al. 2022 | SIGGRAPH, ACM*) leveraged time-multiplexed quantized SLM patterns to synthesize high quality defocus blur.